Hudson111-s/tmalloc/README.md

 # tmalloc
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](LICENSE)

-**tmalloc** is a C library that provides a time-based memory allocator.
+**tmalloc** is a cross-platform (Linux and Windows) C library that provides a time-based memory allocator.
 It behaves like `malloc`, except allocated memory is automatically freed after a specified lifetime (in milliseconds).
 Trading safety for convenience and control.